awcull/awcull.github.io/_posts/2015-05-02-HS_April_Stats.md

 ##Next Season

 My goal for next season is to try and hit rank 5 or better.
-As well as try to branch out to other classes like Druid or Paladin, but need to gather gold or dust to unlock class staples such as Ancient of Lore or Tyrion.
+As well as try to branch out to other classes like Druid or Paladin, but need to gather gold or dust to unlock class staples such as Ancient of Lore or Tirion.